Symplectic homology and the Eilenberg-Steenrod axioms: Symplectic (co)homology for filled Liouville cobordisms

 The equality in the 6-th line follows from the Floer equation, and the equality in the 7-th line from $\lambda\circ J=dr$ and $dr(X_H)=0$ along $\p V$.
 The last inequality follows from the fact that for each tangent vector $\xi$ to $\p S$ defining its boundary orientation, $j\xi$ points into $S$, so $du(j\xi)$ points out of $V$ and $dr\circ du(j\xi)\geq 0$.
 Since $E(u|_S)$ is nonnegative, it follows that $E(u|_S)=0$, and therefore $du-X_H(u)\otimes\beta\equiv 0$.
 So each connected component of $u|_S$ is contained in an $X_H$-orbit, and since $X_H$ is tangent to $\p V$, $u(S)$ is entirely contained in $\p V$.
 This contradicts the hypothesis that $u$ leaves $V$ and the lemma is proved for $s$-independent $H$.

-If $H_s$ is $s$-dependent we get an additional term $\int_S (u^*\p_sH_s)ds\wedge dt\leq 0$ in the third line, so the 4-th inequality continues to hold.
-The equality in the 5-th line becomes an inequality $\leq$ due to the nonpositive additional term in
+If $H_s$ is $s$-dependent we get an additional term $\int_S (u^*\p_sH_s)ds\wedge dt\leq 0$ in the third line, so the equality in the 4-th line becomes an inequality $\leq$.
+The equality in the 5-th line also becomes an inequality $\leq$ due to the nonpositive additional term in

 This proves the lemma for $s$-dependent $H_s$. \end{proof}